Feijoo: Steady Hand On The Tiller For Spain Opposition - UrduPoint

 For the past 13 years, Feijoo, 60, has run the northwestern Galicia region, earning a solid reputation as one of the best-respected leaders in the right-wing opposition PP.

-His election as leader comes as the PP emerges from one of its worst-ever internal crises, toppling his predecessor Pablo Casado ahead of a general election due by the end of 2023.
+His overwhelming election as leader with 98 percent of the vote at Saturday's party conference came as the PP emerges from one of its worst-ever internal crises, toppling his predecessor Pablo Casado ahead of a general election due by the end of 2023.

+"This election is only the beginning because what is really important now is to continue together so that Spaniards elect us to govern their future," he said, thanking the party for electing him.

 A keen fisherman who became a father for the first time at 55, Feijoo is often described as an "ordinary man" with very good manners.